BikerBriiian/HumanVSDogSerialComm/README.md

   - **Keras**: Latest
   - **OpenCV**: Latest
   - **PySerial**: Latest
-- Use `Python -m pip install ` in the terminal to install python packages.
+- Use `Python -m pip install ` in the terminal to install Python packages.

 ## Project Build